Skip to main content

 THC

-∆-9-Tetrahydrocannabinol is a cannabinoid known for its psychoactive effects.
-THC is banned in Switzerland and is on the list of narcotics.
-One of the most important discoveries made by THC is the existence of the endocannabinoid system in the bodies of vertebrates and humans.
-Research suggests that THC interacts with parts of the brain otherwise controlled by the endogenous cannabinoid neurotransmitter anandamide
+Δ-9-Tetrahydrocannabinol (THC) is a cannabinoid known for its psychoactive effects.
+THC is illegal in Switzerland and is listed as a narcotic.
+One of the most important discoveries made through THC is the existence of the endocannabinoid system in the bodies of vertebrates and humans.
+Research suggests that THC interacts with parts of the brain that are otherwise controlled by the endogenous cannabinoid neurotransmitter anandamide

 THCA

-Tetrahydrocannabinolic acid is the main component of fresh cannabis and, like other acidic cannabinoids, is non-psychoactive (the A stands for acid).
-THCA converts to D9-THC when it is burned, vaporized or heated (decarboxylation) at a certain temperature for a certain period of time.
+Tetrahydrocannabinolic acid (THCA) is the main component of fresh cannabis and, like other acid cannabinoids, is not psychoactive (the "A" stands for acid).
+THCA converts to D9-THC when it is burned, vaporized, or heated at a specific temperature for a certain period of time (decarboxylation).

-Research in the field of THCA is continually progressing.
+Research into THCA is progressing steadily.
 It is still too early to make definitive statements about the therapeutic effects of this compound.
-However, preliminary studies indicate medical benefits.
-THCA is highly anti-inflammatory, appetite stimulating, anti-tumor, combats insomnia and has an antispasmodic effect.
+However, preliminary studies point to medical benefits.
+THCA is potent anti-inflammatory, appetite-stimulating, anti-tumor, combats insomnia, and has anticonvulsant properties.

 THCV

-Tetrahydrocannabivarin (THCV) is found in large quantities in cannabis strains native to central Africa, such as certain phenotypes from Malawi.
-It is currently being researched as a treatment for metabolic disorders including diabetes, as well as a potential appetite suppressant.
+Tetrahydrocannabivarin (THCV) is found in high concentrations in cannabis strains native to Central Africa, such as certain phenotypes from Malawi.
+It is currently being researched as a treatment option for metabolic disorders, including diabetes, and as a potential appetite suppressant.

 CBD

-Cannabidiol is non-psychoactive and because it has only moderate side effects, it is ideal for medical use in children and the elderly.
-CBD has an anti-inflammatory effect, reduces pain and achieves good results in the treatment of tumors.
-It is useful for stress-related disorders and sleep problems.
-CBD is also used to blunt the psychoactive effects of THC.
-Cannabis flowers and CBD products with less than 1% THC and a high proportion of CBD are legally available in Switzerland and can be purchased in shops and online.
+Cannabidiol (CBD) is non-psychoactive and, because it has only moderate side effects, is ideal for medical use in children and the elderly.
+CBD has anti-inflammatory properties, reduces pain, and shows good results in the treatment of tumors.
+It is beneficial for stress-related disorders and sleep problems.
+CBD is also used to mitigate the psychoactive effects of THC.
+Cannabis flowers and CBD products with less than 1% THC and a high CBD content are legally available in Switzerland and can be purchased in shops and online.

 CBDA